Required

 Fraud in DC Wills

 Fraud is demonstrated in a number of ways depending on the fraud being alleged.
-When someone alleges the signature on the will is not actually the signature of the testator, a DC wills attorney brings in witnesses or witness affidavits to say they witnessed the actual testator signing the document.
+When someone alleges the signature on the will is not actually the signature of the testator, a diligent wills attorney brings in witnesses or witness affidavits to say they witnessed the actual testator signing the document.
 Whatever is alleged to be wrong with the will or the estate plan determines what method is used to prove that fraud.
-An allegation of fraud is often brought to the attention of the court by someone contesting the validity of the last will and testament.
+An allegation of fraud in DC wills is often brought to the attention of the court by someone contesting the validity of the last will and testament.

 Fraud v.
 Undue Influence